-National Wreaths Across America will be on Saturday, December 18, 2021 and is observed on a Saturday in mid-December each year.
+National Wreaths Across America will be on Sunday, December 18, 2022.

 Wreaths Across America (WAA) Day pays tribute in veterans cemeteries nationwide.
 The WAA mission includes raising awareness of the sacrifices veterans make for the country and encouraging more people to remember.

 WAA, the organization, evolved out of one family’s efforts to honor veterans.
 The Worcester family owns a memorial wreath business and has been making wreath donations to Arlington National Cemetery for many years.
 A photograph featuring some of those wreaths went viral circa 2005.

 One of the unintended results of that viral image that featured Worcester donated wreaths covered in snow was that donations began coming in to support the donations of the wreaths.

 According to the WAA official site, at first those donations were sent back to the givers “because there was no mechanism in place for the family to accept the donations at that time.”
 Yet the floodgates of donations had been opened and there were thousands of requests to help out.

 In 2007, Wreaths Across America had been approved as a 501(c)(3) non-profit charitable organization.
 Since then they have raised the awareness of veterans and their sacrifices.
 They also work to assist other groups in fundraising such as Civil Air Patrol, Scouts, 4-H, local VFW chapters and other groups.

 2012 marked the year when the one millionth wreath was laid at Arlington National Cemetery.
 In 2016, the 25th anniversary of the first wreaths donated pre-WAA by the Worcester Family and Worcester Wreath Company.